 Other materials make it easy for bacteria, dust mites, and moisture to enter the eyes.

-How to Sleep on Your Side With Eyelash Extensions
+Can I Sleep on My Side With Eyelash Extensions?

 Can your lash tech often predict that you’re a side sleeper?